 Irineo Cabreros is an associate statistician at the RAND Corporation.
 His research interests include causal inference, algorithmic equity, experimental design, survey sampling, high-dimensional statistics, latent variable modeling, and statistical genetics.
 At RAND he has worked on projects in health care, education, fairness and equity, military personnel, substance use, incarceration, and insurance industries.
-He is a passionate science communicator who has written for Slate Magazine as an AAAS Mass Media Fellow.
+A passionate science communicator, he was a 2018 AAAS Mass Media Fellow and has written for Slate Magazine, Undark Magazine, and the Los Angeles Times.
 Cabreros received a Ph.D. in applied mathematics from Princeton University, where he developed statistical methods for complex genetic datasets.
 Cabreros received an A.B. in physics from Harvard University and a Master's in music from the New England Conservatory.